Middlesex University Summer 2018 writing boot-camp

 Since July 2014 I have worked at Middlesex University, which ranked as the best modern university in London for research power in the 2014 REF.
 At the Middlesex University Business School, I have a dedicated role in research mentoring and improving the research profile of the entire School by stimulating research and research output.
 This is realised by one-on-one support and coaching, publishing seminars, research lunches, and informal paper development groups.
 In the wider London area, I have also set up Cygna, a support network for female academics.
 My mentoring activities are supported by active blogging on all things academia.

-Late 2017, we decided to take to take the School's research support activities to the next level by organising a writing boot-camp.
+Late 2017, we decided to take the School's research support activities to the next level by organising a writing boot-camp.
 This boot-camp was intended to help Business School academics on the cusp of submitting a paper to one of the top journals in their field to fine-tune and polish their papers.
 Thus in the third week of January eighteen academics spent a wonderful weekend at the amazing Cumberland Lodge written up in a separate blogpost.

 The event was so successful that we repeated it in July with another group of academics.
 This time I had the added support of three great mentors: Paul Gooderham, Richard Croucher and Stephen Syrett for the whole weekend, as well as a "resident photographer", bootcamp participant Lola-Peach Martins.
-The Cumberland Lodge surrroundings were even more stunning in the Summer, but the interior of the Lodge is inspirational in all seasons (see picture below)
+The Cumberland Lodge surrroundings were even more stunning in the Summer, but the interior of the Lodge is inspirational in all seasons (see picture below).

 Reflecting the diversity of Middlesex University's research portfolio, we had academics working on topics as varied as citizen science, microfinance and women's empowerment, entrepreneurship and social progress, spirituality at work, industry policy and job quality, gender & ethnicity in accounting, and student work aspirations.
 Journals targeted included Human Relations, Research Policy, Journal of World Business, Entrepreneurship Theory and Practice, Work Employment & Society and Accounting, Organisations and Society, all top journals in their respective fields.
 The boot-camp involved hard work: after the welcome dinner on Friday we started with a 20.30 to 22.00 session to outline the programme and get familiar with each others' research interests.